iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

 ## Inheritance

-Inheritance is a concept is object oriented proramming where to define a class based on what they are, example: human.
-This class then contains functionalities that can be **inherited** or borrowed by child class, example: male and female.
+Inheritance is a concept that is object-oriented programming where we define a class based on what they are, for example, Human.
+This class then contains functionalities that can be **inherited** or borrowed by the child class, for example: male and female.

-These **male** and **female** classes will have functionality specific to themselves where as all the featured functionality will go under **human** class.
+These **male** and **female** classes will have functionality specific to themselves whereas all the featured functionality will go under **human** class.

-> It is class based programming paradigm in which everything revolves around classes and its properties.
-Class is something which defines the core properties and functions.
+> Object-Oriented Programming a class-based programming paradigm in which everything revolves around classes and its properties.
+Class is something that defines the core properties and functions.
 We will read more about this later.

 Let's take another example:

-Suppose we want to create two different classes **Rabbit** and **Cat**. **Rabbit** have functionality to walk, eat, drink and jump.
-While **Cat** has functionality to walk, eat, drink and meow.
-You can notice that we have lot of things in common.
+Suppose we want to create two different classes **Rabbit** and **Cat**. **Rabbit** has the functionality to walk, eat, drink and jump.
+While **Cat** has the functionality to walk, eat, drink and meow.
+You can notice that we have a lot of things in common.

 Recall from above where we said **define a class based on what they are**.
 This means that we can create a class and call it **Animal**.
 This will contain all the shared functionalities.